 Having a feedback mechanism also allows an e-commerce company to react, enhance, and improve customer services.

-You can narrow it and refine it further, and through data analysis, an e-commerce company can personalize its products and service to fit individual customers (but more on this later.)
+You can narrow it and refine it further, and through data analysis by comparing data using comparison charts, an e-commerce company can personalize its products and service to fit individual customers (but more on this later.)